COMPLIANCE FCC ROBOCALL

 What is the FCC Robocall Mitigation Database?

 The RMD is a public database maintained by the FCC where voice service providers must file certifications regarding their STIR/SHAKEN implementation and/or robocall mitigation programs.
 It was established under the TRACED Act of 2019.
-Every voice service provider that originates calls in the US must be registered.
+Every provider in the US call path — originating through terminating — must be registered.
 The key enforcement mechanism: intermediate and terminating carriers are prohibited from accepting traffic from providers not registered in the RMD.
 This means an unregistered carrier’s traffic may be blocked at the network level, preventing calls from reaching recipients.
 The database is publicly searchable at fccprod.servicenowservices.com/rmd.

 How do I check if my carrier is in the RMD?